 Smoked paprika is made with the same chili peppers as sweet paprika, but they are smoked first.
-To make smoked paprika the chili peppers are smoked for between 10 and 15 days over an oak fire.
-Chili peppers arrived in Europe as a result of the Columbian exchange, but the colder climate and increased moisture eliminated much of the capsaicin resulting in peppers that were not quite as hot as they were in the new world.
-Even the hottest varieties of smoked paprika are not more than moderately hot when compared to many chili peppers in the Americas.
-The smokiness combined with other flavor nuances makes smoked paprika a versatile, savory spice.
+To make smoked paprika, the chili peppers are smoked for between 10 and 15 days over an oak fire.
+The smokiness and moderate spiciness, combined with other flavor nuances, make smoked paprika a versatile, savory spice with many applications.
 Let’s take a look at six delicious ways to use this spice.

 Spanish people refer to smoked paprika as